saveourtool/diktat/info/guide/guide-chapter-5.md

 They should have clean logic, **high cohesion**, and **low coupling** to effectively organize the code.
 The code in functions should be simple and not conceal the author's original intentions.
 Additionally, it should have a clean abstraction, and control statements should be used in a straightforward manner.
-The side effects (code that does not affect a function's return value, but affects global/object instance variables) should not be used for state changes (???).
+The side effects (code that does not affect a function's return value, but affects global/object instance variables) should not be used for state changes of an object.
 The only exceptions to this are state machines.

 Kotlin is [designed](https://www.slideshare.net/abreslav/whos-more-functional-kotlin-groovy-scala-or-java) to support and encourage functional programming, featuring the corresponding built-in mechanisms.